Taxation of international executives

 Are there any concessions made for expatriates in Canada?

-Prior to establishing residency in Canada, an individual is deemed to have disposed of all of his/her assets (other than taxable Canadian property) and to have reacquired the same assets at fair market value.
-Thus, if an individual has highly appreciated assets and establishes residency in Canada prior to selling the asset and if the gain is not subject to tax in another country, an individual may not be taxed on a portion of capital gain.
-Any tax strategies in this area warrant extensive planning.
+An individual is deemed by the Income Tax Act (Canada) to have disposed of all of their assets (other than Taxable Canadian Property) and to have reacquired the same assets at their fair market value immediately before becoming a resident of Canada.
+Thus, if an individual has highly appreciated assets and establishes residency in Canada prior to selling any of them, only the appreciation in the fair market value of those asset between the individual’s entry date and the sale closing date will be subject to Canadian income tax.

 See also section titled Tax-Exempt Income section with respect to the special work site provision.